ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 tags: [ubuntu, web-development, development, tutorial, rails, node]
 ---

-Ok, today we'll be setting up our basic web development environment with Vermeer FrontPage and Adobe Coldfusion..
+This tutorial will cover setting up a basic web development environment for Vermeer FrontPage and Adobe Coldfusion...
 Ahhh!
 Just checking to see if you jumped straight to the terminal commands.
-No, we'll be going over the setup to start developing with Node and Rails.<!--more--> This tutorial will be tailored for Ubuntu 14.04, but you should be able to find most of the same programs for other Linux distros or Mac OSX.
+I'm actually going to go over the setup to start developing with Node and Rails.<!--more--> This tutorial will be tailored for Ubuntu 14.04, but you should be able to find most of the same programs for other Linux distros or Mac OSX.
 Windows development won't be covered in this post, but I highly suggest checking out [Chocolatey](https://chocolatey.org/) for your Windows package management needs.

 ### Basic Tools

 #### Copy and Paste in your Terminal

 Since this tutorial is going to cover a lot of terminal commands that you'll probably want to just copy and paste, we better get that sorted out first.
-The gnome terminal supports copy and paste by default, but the default shortcuts are a bit different than standard copy and paste shortcuts.
+The gnome terminal supports copy and paste by default, but the default shortcuts are a bit different than what you might expect.

 ``` bash
 # copy